 Student:

 Semester:

 Student Contact Number:

 Student Email:

 Practicum Organization:

 Practicum Organization Physical Address:

 City:

 State:

 Zip:

 Field Supervisor (MSW) or Task Instructor:

 Field Supervisor Contact Number:

+Field Supervisor Email:

 Field Supervisor Email: Field Practicum Schedule

-Field Practicum Schedule

 Monday:

 Tuesday:

 Wednesday:

 Thursday:

 Friday:

 Saturday:

 Sunday:

 Supervision Day and Time:

 Instructions for Completion

+This Learning Contract and Performance Evaluation for

-This Learning Contract and Perform B. Evaluation form serves as the guiding document for social work students in the field.
+This Learning Contract and Performance Evaluation form serves as the guiding document for social work students in the field.
 Students and Field Supervisors should work together to develop this document and review it throughout be semester.
-Students are responsible for scheduling time for this process with their Field Supervisor.
-Students are also responsible for composing a draft, making revisions and submitting the exames over the semester.
+Students are responsible for scheduling time for this process with their Field Supervisor Students are also responsible for composing a draft, making revisions and submitting these times over the semester.